aeferreira/similarity_share/README.md

 - FormGeneration_Assignment.ipynb - This notebook contains an algorithm to build a database of possible formulas in a specific m/z interval (according to some of the parameters that can be changed) and an algorithm to assign formulas from this database to a list of neutral masses (also parameters than can be changed - 3 different variants of the algorithm) that are then compared to the Formulas assignment made in a freely available software 'Formularity' (available here: https://omics.pnl.gov/software/formularity).
 The files used were neutral mass lists as obtained from the Formularity software (after formula assignment) to facilitate formula assignment comparison.
 These were in the following folder:
-- 'Formularity_data' folder - folder with multiple files (use of different parameters in the Assignment by Formularity) obtained from the Formularity software either from replicate nº 1 of BY4741 strain of the Yeast dataset or the example file provided by Formularity.
+- 'Formularity_data' folder - folder with multiple files (use of different parameters in the Assignment by Formularity) obtained from the Formularity software either from the list of masses of replicate nº 1 (sample 14) of the CAN grapevine variety obtained in negative mode - 'CAN (14, 15, 16).xlsx' on the 'data' folder (not present in the repository) - or the example file provided by Formularity - see folder for more details on the files.

 - Form_ratio_test(Needs files to run).ipynb - this is an auxiliary notebook to FormGeneration_Assignment.ipynb to observe the most common ratios (certain element number of atoms to carbon atoms in a formula/metabolite) in a database to add as an additional criterion (stricter elemental ratios) in the formula assignment algorithm.
 The database used was ChEBI (https://www.ebi.ac.uk/chebi/).
 As the name suggests, this notebook doesn't run without the specific files from CHEBI (explained in the notebook), which aren't present in the repository due to their size.